Transformers (film): Filming

-Effects
+Visual effects

-Spielberg encouraged Bay to restrict computer-generated imagery to the robots and background elements in the action sequences.
+Spielberg encouraged Bay to restrict CGI to the robots and background elements in the action sequences.
 Stunts such as Bonecrusher smashing through a bus were done practically, while cameras were placed into the midst of car crashes and explosions to make it look more exciting.
 Work on the animatics began in April 2005.
-Bay indicated that three quarters of the film's effects were made by Industrial Light & Magic, while Digital Domain made the rest, including the Arctic discovery of Megatron; Frenzy's severed head; a vending machine mutated by the Allspark, and the Autobots' protoforms.
-Many of the animators were big Transformers fans and were given free rein to experiment: a scene where Jazz attacks Brawl is a reference to a scene in Race For The Artifact where Brixler jumps on Skylion.
+Bay indicated that three quarters of the film's visual effects were made by Industrial Light & Magic (ILM), while Digital Domain made the rest, including the Arctic discovery of Megatron; Frenzy's severed head; a vending machine mutated by the Allspark, and the Autobots' protoforms.
+Many of the animators were big Transformers fans and were given free rein to experiment: a scene where Jazz attacks Brawl is a reference to a scene in The Transformers: The Movie where Kup jumps on Blitzwing.

 ILM created computer-generated transformations during six months in 2005, looking at every inch of the car models.
 Initially the transformations were made to follow the laws of physics, but it did not look exciting enough and was changed to be more fluid.
 Bay rejected a liquid metal surface for the characters' faces, instead going for a "Rubik's Cube" style of modeling.
 He wanted numerous mechanical pieces visible so the robots would look more interesting, realistic, dynamic and quick, rather than like lumbering beasts.
 One such decision was to have the wheels stay on the ground for as long as possible, allowing the robots to cruise around as they changed.
 Bay instructed the animators to observe footage of two martial artists and numerous martial arts films to make the fights look graceful.